Ave Maria (Biebl): Music

 The original composition was in D major for men's choir, with a four-part choir TTBB and a three-part choir TTB.
 When it was published, it was transposed to C major.
 The verses from the Angelus are recited by one voice in chant-like fashion in free tempo.
 The refrain is sung by the choirs, with the four-part choir beginning and the three-part choir following one measure later, in an alternating pattern kept throughout the piece.
 The final choral setting, Sancta Maria, is intensified in vocal range and dynamics, concluding in Amen set in a similar pattern.
-The choral singing is marked once at the beginning "Ruhig fließend" (Calmly flowing), in common time.
+The choral singing is marked once at the beginning "Ruhig fließend" (Quietly flowing), in common time.
 The choirs operate in different rhythm: the four-part choir begins with three quarter-notes towards a long note in the second measure, while the three-part choir begins on the first beat in measure two.

-Biebl wrote arrangements for SATB/SAT, TTBB/SAA, and SSAA/SSA choirs.
-The first narration from the Angelus is meant to be sung by basses, the second by second tenors, and the third by first tenors.
-The three-part choir can be sung by solo voices.
+Biebl wrote arrangements for SATB/SAT (in B flat major which is probably the most popular), TTBB/SAA, and SSAA/SSA choirs.
+Aside from the TTBB/SAA arrangement, the three-part choir can be sung by a trio of voices.

 Program note

 Wilbur Skeels – who published some of Biebl's other works – prepared the following information about the piece for use in choral program notes.
 All or parts of the information in this note are commonly cited by choirs recording or performing the piece.

 The piece gained practically no attention in Germany for many years.
 However, when Biebl was the head of choral programs for the Bayerischen Rundfunk (Bavarian Radio) he made a habit of inviting American choirs to come to Munich and sing on the radio and with other German choirs.
 One of these choirs was introduced to his Ave Maria and brought it back to the US, where it became increasingly popular.
-When Chanticleer recorded it, it became a hit, not only in the US but in Germany too, which now considered the piece must be special as it was such a hit in America!
-Biebl did arrangements for other voicings, and the seven-part mixed choir arrangement is now probably the most popular.
+When Chanticleer recorded it, it became a hit, not only in the US but in Germany too, which now considered the piece must be special as it was such a hit in America.

-The text is unique in its conjoining of two sources.
-The first source is the thrice-daily devotional exercise called the Angelus in the Catholic Church.
+The source of the text is the thrice-daily devotional exercise called the Angelus in the Catholic Church.
 It is cued by the ringing of the "Angelus" bell, sometimes referred to as the "Peace Bell."
 It consists of a thrice-repeated "Hail Mary," each with an introductory versicle based on the Gospel, followed by a concluding versicle and prayer.

-Here is the first part of the Angelus, the only part that Biebl uses:
+Biebl uses the source text of the traditional Angelus nearly exactly, adding the words "Maria dixit" to the beginning of the second versicle, and omitting the second half of the first two Hail Mary's.

+The text sung in Biebl's composition is as follows: